ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Job Titles

-Many startup founders will tell you their organization is very flat and that titles don't mean anything. at may actually be true from time to time in isolation, but it's the exception, not the norm.
+Many startup founders will tell you their organization is very flat and that titles don't mean anything.
+That may actually be true from time to time in isolation, but it's the exception, not the norm.
 At the vast majority of companies, startups included, there are consistent trends in how titles are used.
 Assigning titles creates an expectation for level and scope of responsibility.
 Titles are also easily given and hard to take away, so it's worth being thoughtful and considerate about exactly what title you put on a job description or a promotion.

 For non-executive roles, before you decide on titles I first encourage you to decide what your levels are using only numbers, e.g., Level 1, Level 2, etc., via a competency matrix (See Competency Matrix and Leveling, page 95).
 Once you know what to expect from each of those levels, you can map levels to titles.
 Don't be afraid to add a numeric suffix to titles as well; it's easier and clearer to use titles like Junior Engineer 1 and Junior Engineer 2 than it is to invent a new adjective that means slightly more experienced than junior but not yet mid-level.